 In the Indian context, mainstreaming CSA into national, state, and local agricultural policies is essential to ensure food security under changing climatic conditions.
 However, several pressing questions remain: Are there enough viable CSA practices to support climate-resilient agriculture?
 Do existing institutional and policy frameworks support the scaling-up and dissemination of such practices?
 Can CSA offer benefits comparable to or greater than conventional methods, and if not, how can farmers be motivated to adopt them?It is increasingly evident that focusing solely on technological advancement is insufficient for effective climate adaptation and mitigation.
 The success of CSA depends on overcoming intangible barriers such as limited technical knowledge, lack of skill development, and weak institutional capacities (Singh et al., 2019).
 Farmer behavior, household decision-making, and the performance of local institutions significantly influence the adoption and diffusion of CSA technologies.Smart incentives such as organic farming, zero-budget natural farming, and the integration of renewable energy sources should be considered essential components of CSA.

 In this context, Grape (Vitis vinifera) a tropical and subtropical fruit crop belonging to the family Vitaceae holds particular importance.
 Originally cultivated in Western Asia and Europe, grapes have become a high-value, export-oriented crop in India.
 The ideal climatic conditions for grape cultivation are temperatures ranging from 25°C to 32°C and humidity levels between 40% to 60%.
 Deviations from these parameters can severely impact vegetative growth, yield, and fruit quality.
 Climate change presents significant challenges to viticulture by accelerating organic matter decomposition, thereby affecting water and nutrient retention in the soil.
-For sustainable grape production, it is imperative to adopt CSA practices that slow degradation, maintain soil structure, improve irrigation precision, and manage nutrients based on soil and petiole analyses and practices. must also aim to reduce pollution while enhancing carbon sequestration (Yadav et al. 2023).
+For sustainable grape production, it is imperative to adopt CSA practices that slow degradation, maintain soil structure, improve irrigation precision, and manage nutrients based on soil and petiole analyses and practices.
+It must also aim to reduce pollution while enhancing carbon sequestration (Yadav et al. 2023).

 India ranks among the top ten grape-producing countries globally.
 Maharashtra contributes 71% of national production, followed by Karnataka with 24%.
 Recognizing the commercial potential, the Government of Maharashtra has proposed an Agri Export Zone encompassing Nasik, Sangli, Pune, Solapur, Satara, and Ahilyanagar to promote the export of table grapes and value-added products like wine (MANAGE Discussion Paper 1.
 2018).
 Notably, the climate and soil of Ahilyanagar district are particularly well-suited for grape cultivation.